Child Development Centre

 We provide physiotherapy services to children and young people (birth to 18 years) who are having difficulties meeting their motor milestones such as sitting, rolling, crawling and walking.
 Every child is unique and you as parents/carers are the experts in your child’s situation.
 We are here to share our knowledge and skills with you, so that you can continue to help your child.

-We provide assessment pathways for children and young people who may have an autism spectrum condition, both pre-school (for Plymouth and South Devon) and school-age (Plymouth only).
+We provide assessment pathways for children and young people who may have an autism, both in Early Years (for Plymouth and South Devon) and school-age (Plymouth only).

-As well as our assessment pathway, we have our specialist nursing teams who work with young people with autism, ADHD or a learning disability.
+As well as our assessment pathway, we have our specialist nursing teams who work with Autistic young people, ADHD or learning needs.
 In many cases they will take on coordination of a young person’s care.
 However, they may also work alongside colleagues within the service to provide additional support around sleep, behaviour or other challenges.

 As part of the neurodevelopmental pathways we have a Speech and Language Therapy team providing an assessment service for children and young people.
 As part of this we may complete assessments relating to speech sounds, understanding of language, and using spoken language as well as more widely assessing social communication using standardised tools and observation.
 This may involve children and young people coming into Child Development Centre, and they may also be seen in their educational setting or at home.